andr3w6826/power-outage-analysis/README.md

   frameborder="0"
 ></iframe>

+##### DEMAND.LOSS.MW vs OUTAGE.DURATION

+Here, I conduct a similar difference-in-means test, comparing outage duration between rows where demand loss is missing and not missing.

+Null Hypothesis: The distribution of outage duration is the same when demand loss is missing versus not missing.

+Alternate Hypothesis:  The distribution of outage duration is not the same when demand loss is missing versus not missing.

 <iframe
   src="assets/missing3.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

+The observed difference in means was 807.36 , and the computed p-value was 0.008.
+Given this p-value, we reject the null hypothesis, indicating that there is a statistically significant relationship between the missingness of DEMAND.LOSS.MW and OUTAGE.DURATION.
+This suggests that outage duration may play a role in whether demand loss is recorded or not.

 <iframe
   src="assets/missing4.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

+#### **So, is `DEMAND.LOSS.MW` NMAR?**
+Since we reject the null hypothesis, it indicates that demand loss is more likely to be missing when outages have a significantly different duration (either shorter or longer).
+This suggests that the missingness of DEMAND.LOSS.MW is not completely random and is instead dependent on outage duration.

 # Hypothesis Testing
 # Framing a Prediction Problem
 # Baseline Model